- August 31, 2021

 "Don't Touch This Button!" is a chaotic physics-based party game.
 Compete with friends in multiple minigames, where the goal is to avoid pressing the button at all costs.
 One misstep and you'll set off a chain reaction, so think fast and keep your hands off that button!
 He who touches it, loses.

-- The game features clever and imaginative puzzles that encourage lateral thinking and problem-solving.
+- The game features clever and imaginative puzzles that encourage lateral thinking, making it a fun and engaging experience.

-- It's a short and enjoyable experience, with most players completing it in under 2 hours, making it a great option for casual gaming.
+- It's a short game that can be completed in under 2 hours, making it a great option for casual gamers or those looking for a quick brain teaser.

-- The humor and unique mechanics, such as doing the opposite of what the game instructs, add a fun twist to the gameplay.
+- The humor and unique mechanics, such as doing the opposite of what the game instructs, add a delightful twist to the gameplay.

-- The game is quite short, which may leave players wanting more content and challenging puzzles.
+- The game is quite short, which may leave players wanting more content and a deeper exploration of its mechanics.

 “While the gameplay mechanics are straightforward (do the opposite), the game's design encourages problem-solving and strategic thinking.”